 Most people are surprised to find that acupuncture doesn’t hurt, and is deeply relaxing.
 I use the smallest needles possible with gentle Japanese acupuncture techniques.
 You may occasionally feel a sensation when the needle is inserted, but I believe that acupuncture shouldn’t hurt, so please tell me if a needle ever bothers you.
-I will remove it or adjust it so you are completely comfortable during your treatment.
+I will remove it or adjust so you are comfortable during your treatment.

 Answers to Frequently Asked Questions About Acupuncture

 What can acupuncture treat?
 Because it enhances your body’s ability to regulate all its functions, acupuncture is especially helpful for anything your doctor says you’ll just have to live with.
 I regularly see people get relief for the following conditions: sports injuries, plantar fasciitis, neck and shoulder pain, digestive disorders, anxiety, depression, fatigue, chronic pain, insomnia, migraines, PMS, menstrual cramps, excessive menstrual bleeding, menopausal symptoms, allergies, addictions, stress-related and autoimmune disorders.

 How many treatments will I need?
 For most chronic health problems, I suggest you plan on 6 weekly treatments to start with.
 In that time, you should experience an improvement in your symptoms and overall well-being.
 Most people notice a difference after the first treatment.
 At the 6th treatment, we will together assess your progress and discuss a treatment plan for going forward.
 Acute pain conditions typically respond quickly, usually improving in the 1st treatment.
 For women’s health issues such as PMS, heavy bleeding, irregular periods, the best plan is weekly treatments until symptoms are alleviated, and then monthly treatments to maintain that improvement.
-I find that women often see a big improvement in their cycles after a month of weekly treatments, resolution of menstrual issues usually takes 2-3 months of weekly treatments.
+I find that women often see a big improvement in their cycles after a month of weekly treatments, and resolution of menstrual issues usually takes 2-3 months of weekly treatments.

 Do you take insurance?
-I don’t currently do insurance billing, but I am happy to provide you with a receipt that you can submit to your insurance company if your policy covers acupuncture.
+I don’t currently do insurance billing, but I am happy to provide you with an invoice that you can submit to your insurance company if your policy covers acupuncture.
 You can also use your Flexible Spending Account (FSA) to pay for acupuncture.

 What forms of payment do you accept?
 Cash, checks, credit and debit cards.